CALL 24-Hour Helpline: (410) 997-2272

 Through our Hospital Accompaniment Program, trained advocates are available 24/7 to provide comfort and support to survivors at Howard County General Hospital.

 We provide emergency shelter and transitional housing for survivors of intimate partner and sexual violence, including human trafficking.
 Our Residential Department provides case management and supportive services for survivors and their children.

 We offer crisis and short-term counseling, children’s counseling, and therapeutic groups to adult and child survivors of intimate partner violence, sexual violence, and human trafficking.
 Individual counseling aims to increase a survivor’s ability to cope with the effects of trauma and process the impact trauma has on their life.
 Group counseling provides an opportunity to experience support from fellow survivors and counselors who specialize in trauma.
 Call (410) 997-0304 and ask to speak to an advocate if you are interested in participating in any of our counseling services.

 Our Legal Department provides civil legal services including brief advice, information and referrals, representation and consultation in peace and protective order matters, crime victims’ rights, divorce, custody, and other family law proceedings.
 We also provide consultation and accompaniment with survivors in criminal cases.
-Learn more about our legal services.

 All our clinical, residential, legal, and advocacy services are available to survivors of human trafficking.
 Additionally, our Anti-Trafficking Department provides specialized, intensive safety planning and case management.
 Once a month, we offer a Human Trafficking Peer Support Group that provides an opportunity to connect and create community with other survivors.